Privacy Policy for Verdure Psychology Ltd.

 Psychologists are required to have regular supervision to discuss their work with another psychologist.
 This is to ensure that best practice is followed, and to support the psychologist’s continued professional development.
 Conversations about your treatment in supervision are confidential and held anonymously.

-Young People (16+).
+Young People (13+).
 Based on extensive experience of child and adolescent mental health, Verdure Psychology recognises the importance of involving parents/carers in the process of assessment and therapy.
 Even when there’s tension in relationships, significant others can often provide helpful insights and support (and, where helpful, we can consider providing coaching for parents in order to facilitate this).

 Including parents at certain points during the therapy process often enables them to understand their child’s difficulties in more depth, enhances communication, and facilitates parents to find new ways to support them (enhancing the effectiveness of the therapy).
 However, like adults, young people (aged 16 or 17) are presumed to have sufficient capacity to make their own decisions about therapy, unless there’s significant evidence to suggest otherwise.
 This means, under UK law, the extent to which significant others are invited to participate in the therapeutic process is typically entirely up to the young person to decide.
+For parents submitting a referral on behalf of a younger child, we will need parental consent before we can proceed.
+Even in cases where parents are consenting on their child’s behalf, it is essential the child is willing to attend therapy and that they can understand key aspects of their care such as confidentiality and how their data will be used (which we discuss with them when we first meet).

 Adults.
 We have experience working with adults across the life span.
 Therapy is usually conducted on a 1:1 basis but, at the person’s request, we can consider involving significant others where it is felt to be helpful.